peteroupc/encoding/docs/PeterO.Text.Encodings.md

  *  `UTF-7`  - UTF-7 (7-bit universal coded character set).
 The name  `unicode-1-1-utf-7`  is not supported and is not treated as an alias to  `UTF-7` , even though it uses the same character encoding scheme as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Unicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later).

- *  `ISO-2022-JP-2`  - similar to "ISO-2022-JP", except that the decoder supports additional character sets.
+ *  `ISO-2022-JP-2`  - similar to "ISO-2022-JP", except that the decoder supports additional coded character sets.

- .

 <b>Return Value:</b>